luke-h1/talks/expo-router/pages/expo-router-pt20.md

 ```

 <!--
 The generate function here, is responsible for fetching the data from the API and actually generating the result.
-First the user sees a skeleton, then we fetch data, then we return the final component.
-All streamed to the client as React components.
+We yield the movie skeleton immediately so that the suspense boundary can show a loading state.  then we fetch data, then we return the final component.
+All streamed to the client as server components.
 -->